NRK Klassisk: History

 Short video showing how the BMS software works.
 NRK Klassisk presenter Anders Fagerjord searches for a recording, and adds it to the playlist.
 Then, the jukebox loads the CD and starts playback.
 The video was recorded in 1998.

 NRK Klassisk (originally "NRK Alltid Klassisk") was launched in Oslo on 1 June 1995 as the world's first all-digital radio station (DAB), broadcasting 24 hours a day.
 The BBC and Sveriges Radio, which launched their first digital radio stations in September 1995, caused NRK to bring forward its plans, so as to be the first in the world to use the DAB radio standard (Eureka 147).

 Right from the start, the channel was in operation 24 hours a day with a staff of six, in a totally digital programme chain from production via DAB transmitter to receiver.

 For broadcasting, the channel used the software BMS (Broadcast Media Server) from the Swedish company BCC.
 BMS made it possible to prerecord announcements through a digital mixer, together with jingles and background atmosphere, on the computer hard disk and to manage playback together with music recordings from CD and digital audio tape (DAT).
 The CDs were stored in jukeboxes that held 360 each.
 Each jukebox had two players, and when fully developed, NRK Klassisk had ten such jukeboxes.

+On 30 June 2009, NRK Alltid Klassisk closed its FM network and became digital-only.